Nebiros96/ScrobblingAnalysis/help.md

 <br>If your Last.fm history has more than 100k scrobbles, some queries may take several minutes to process.
 This happens because the app needs to fetch large datasets from the Last.fm API, then clean, transform, and calculate metrics locally.
 <br>The more data you have, the more time it takes for each step.
-However, I'm considering the possibility to develop an option to cache data so that the user does not have to reload their data from scratch.
+However, you can download a CSV file once you have the complete data, so you don’t have to run everything from scratch each time you use the app.
+As a recommendation, avoid modifying the downloadable CSV file, since it can be easily corrupted.”
 </details>

 <details>